Qeebz/TT3L_G01_Requirements_Project/SRS.md

 ### **4.5 Logical Database Verification**

 [The logical database verification process involves systematic validation activities to ensure the database design meets specified system requirements and stakeholder expectations.
 These verification procedures focus on confirming proper database normalization to eliminate redundancy and maintain structural efficiency.
 Indexing strategies are evaluated to optimize query performance and data retrieval operations.
 Relationship integrity checks validate the correct implementation of primary and foreign key constraints across database tables.
+In addition, security verification activities are conducted to ensure sensitive data is protected.
+This includes encryption validation for fields such as passwords and personal information, as well as role-based access control (RBAC) testing to verify that users can only access data appropriate to their roles.
+These procedures help prevent unauthorized access, ensure compliance with data protection standards, and maintain the confidentiality of critical system information.
-Security protocols are reviewed to confirm appropriate data protection measures are in place.
-These verification activities collectively ensure the database maintains data integrity, supports consistent operations, and delivers optimal performance.
-The process contributes to the system\'s overall reliability, scalability, and ability to effectively manage user interactions, content organization, and real-time data processing requirements.]{.mark}
+Together, these verification activities ensure the database maintains data integrity, supports consistent operations, and delivers optimal performance.
+The process contributes to the system's overall reliability, scalability, and ability to effectively manage user interactions, content organization, and real-time data processing requirements.
+]{.mark}

 ### **4.5.1 Verification Procedures**